Lucky777b/PyBer_Analysis/README.md

 ## Resources
 * Data Source: city_data.csv, ride_data.csv
-* Python 3.9.12, Anaconda 4.13.0 (Jupyter Notebook, Pandas Library, Matplotlib, NumPy)
+* Python 3.9.12, Anaconda 4.13.0 (Jupyter Notebook, Pandas Library, Matplotlib)

 ## The Data
   First, I had to determine total rides, total drivers, and total fares for each city type, which was done using the groupby() function, (Fig. A).
 Following those determinations, a mathematical equation was used to determine the average fares per ride, and average fares per driver, (Fig. B).